omines/datatables-bundle/docs/source/index.html.md

 $table->add('price', MoneyColumn::class, ['currency' => 'EUR', 'divisor'=>100]);
 ```

 Money columns render a numeric values in currency format.
-It is adle to render decimal values as well as values stored in ingeger with some disisor (i.e. 1550 for €15.50).
-MoneyColumn uses applicationwide locale settings.
+It is able to render decimal values as well as values stored in integer with some divisor (i.e. 1550 for €15.50).
+MoneyColumn uses application wide locale settings.
 It means that default formatting will be the same as Twig's and Forms money/currency formatting.

 Option | Type | Description
 ------ | ---- | -----------
 currency | string | 3-letter ISO 4217 currency code.
 If empty column values will be formatted as money but without currency signs.
-scale | int | Defines numder of decimal places.
+scale | int | Defines number of decimal places.
 Defaults to 2.
 divisor | int | If you need to divide your stored value by a number before rendering it to the user, you can use the divisor option.
 Defaults to 1.
 raw | bool | Skip any transformations if raw option is TRUE.
 Defaults to FALSE